brajeshwar/brajeshwar.github.io/_posts/2010/2010-09-25-startup-oktoberfest-unpluggd-2010.md

----
-layout: post
-title: Startup Oktoberfest UnPluggd 2010
+# Startup Oktoberfest UnPluggd 2010
----

 <a href="http://www.unpluggd.org/">UnPluGGd</a>, India's premiere startup event's second edition is scheduled for October 30th, 2010 Bangalore and will be a host to some of the most amazing technology startups and entrepreneurial stories.